-If you hold a PSV or HGV licence then this needs to be discussed individually and you must inform DVLA of your cardiac event.
+If you hold a PSV or HGV licence then this needs to be discussed individually.

 Risk factors

 Risk factors make some people more prone to coronary artery disease than others.

 The more risk factors which apply to you, the more likely it is that you will have coronary artery disease that may lead to a heart attack.
 This is not the same as saying they are directly the cause.
 We don't understand exactly how the atheroma (fatty deposit) builds up.
 What we do know is that some things (risk factors) make it more likely to happen.
 The risk factors are: